Physics-50/Module-1/docs/Module1p5.md

 + Move the lower end of the ramp to the edge of the table.
 + Use the blue masking tape to attach a length of pressure sensitive tape (roll of colored paper) to the floor where you anticipate the ball will land.
 + Place the ball 1 meter from the lower end of the ramp (measured along the length of the ramp) and release.
++ Measure the horizontal distance of the point of impact of the ball on the tape from the end of the ramp.
 + Repeat as often as necessary to obtain a value for the horizontal distance “d” traveled by the ball (measured from the end of the ramp) and your best estimate of the associated uncertainty in “d.”